 The stagehands have the more obvious claim to underdog status, as mostly part-timers stringing together gigs at multiple theaters.
 They make, on average, between $16 and $19 an hour at PTC, and $10,000 to $40,000 a year total.
 They often work brutal hours, and very few got health insurance.
 They unionized in part out of worry that their jobs would be outsourced to college kids.

 But the union they joined is less of an underdog.
 Previously, it represented stagehands of large commercial theaters like the Walnut Street Theater, Kimmel Center and Academy of Music.
 PTC isn’t in that league.
 It’s a nonprofit regional theater dedicated to local premieres — a noble pursuit, but not as profitable as, say, Jersey Boys.
-Garonzik and PTC board president Priscilla Luce argued in that the union was seeking a “contract comparable to those of organizations that have more than seven times our seating capacity.”
+Garonzik and PTC board president Priscilla Luce argued in an Inquirer op-ed that the union was seeking a “contract comparable to those of organizations that have more than seven times our seating capacity.”

 But $25 million theaters don’t build themselves — particularly when they break ground in 2006, at the height of the real-estate bubble.
 PTC’s previous home, Plays & Players, was rundown and not wheelchair-friendly; aging theatergoers were specifically citing the theater space as a reason for cancelling their subscriptions.
 A new space seemed essential to avoid a slow death by suffocation.
 And so, while much of the funding came from grants and donors such as Suzanne Roberts, PTC borrowed to build.

-More unlucky timing: Suzanne Roberts Theatre opened as the recession set in. show deficits that jump from $40,000 over the 2007-’08 season to more than $2.5 million for their first season at Suzanne Roberts, and more than $1.5 million in each of the past two seasons.
+More unlucky timing: Suzanne Roberts Theatre opened as the recession set in.
+PTC’s tax filings show deficits that jump from $40,000 over the 2007-’08 season to more than $2.5 million for their first season at Suzanne Roberts, and more than $1.5 million in each of the past two seasons.
 These deficits were expected, says Garonzik.
 “The move to the new space represented a shift from renting a theater only when we needed it to owning and operating a building year-round,” she says.
 She foresees breaking even this year.

-Garonzik blames the shortfalls on “the recession” — though the and theaters, both nonprofit regional theaters in the same weight class as PTC, were in the black last year.
+Garonzik blames the shortfalls on “the recession” — though the Wilma and Arden theaters, both nonprofit regional theaters in the same weight class as PTC, were in the black last year.
 The three theaters followed similar paths from scrappiness to respectability, but with a key difference: The Wilma and Arden built their new theaters in the '90s.

 This history and current financial situation may shed some light on the exasperated tone of PTC statements like “Philadelphia Theatre Company is a small non-profit group that is working to meet the financial challenges it faces in a tough economy, just like many non-profit arts organizations in our region.
 The Company’s stagehand employees voted [to unionize], which did nothing to change these facts or address the challenges we face.”

 But such statements, in turn, did nothing to ease the impact of the strike, evident in the public reaction to PTC’s jury-rigged staging of The Mountaintop.
-Aside from , half of which talked about the strike, the play went unreviewed.
+Aside from one short write-up on philly.com, half of which talked about the strike, the play went unreviewed.
 And at a Wednesday matinee, City Paper watched 10 patrons take a refund and leave.
 That’s a loss of $460 — “More than they would have paid the entire crew to work this show,” estimated a frustrated Uel Bergey, a electrician who just graduated from apprentice to full stagehand six months ago.
 (Garonzik says PTC issued about $5,000 in refunds.)

 Meanwhile, the dispute got personal.
 “The people in the office have been told not to speak with us,” said Bergey.
 As of that matinee, Garonzik hadn’t attended the negotiations and was communicating mostly by chilly press releases.
 The union began parking the rat outside the homes of board members and giving out those handbills with a director’s cell-phone number.